 Countless facilities rely on templates for op notes, which is great; templates help ensure consistency and efficiency and provide prompts to gather all relevant details.
 But they’re not without inherent pitfalls.

 The golden rule for template use is simply to update the language when necessary.
 Don’t assume the template is accurate for every procedure—avoid contradicting information by cross-referencing the template content with the surgeon’s notes and editing as necessary.

-Remember, an op note is a legal document that can only be altered by a physician, so make every effort to ensure template reports are updated and augmented to accurately and consistently reflect the procedure as it was performed (not just as it was planned).
+Remember, an op note is a legal document that can only be altered by a physician, so make every effort to ensure template operative reports are updated and augmented to accurately and consistently reflect the procedure as it was performed (not just as it was planned).

 Be Consistent & Don’t Fear Repetition

-If an op note says something once, most coders will assume that what was said is correct.
+If an operative note says something once, most coders will assume that what was said is correct.
 If the same point is reiterated multiple times and in the exact same manner, the coder will trust that it’s an absolute fact.
 So don’t ever fear repetition.
 In fact, aim for it.

 The Long & Short of It

 Taking a little extra time upfront to create clear and precise op notes can save considerable time on the back-end and allow for more accuracy during the billing and coding process.
 That means claims are processed quickly, patient collections are executed timely, and everyone (ideally) gets paid sooner.